codenameone/CodenameOne/CONTRIBUTING.md

 This is probably one of the most important things you can do as a contributor and probably one of the easiest things you can do.
 There are two big pieces of documentation you can edit right here on github!

 The first is the [JavaDoc](https://www.codenameone.com/javadoc/) which you can edit directly in the source code, if there is an ommission or a mistake you can just press the edit button on the file and make the change directly even without an IDE.
-These pull requests are highly appreciaed and will help future generations of developers!
+These pull requests are highly appreciated and will help future generations of developers!

-The [Codename One developer guide](https://www.codenameone.com/manual/) is genenrated from [the wiki pages of this project](https://github.com/codenameone/CodenameOne/wiki/) you can just [edit the wiki directly](https://www.codenameone.com/blog/wiki-parparvm-performance-actionevent-type.html) and your changes propogate into the developers guide.
+The [Codename One developer guide](https://www.codenameone.com/manual/) is generated from [the wiki pages of this project](https://github.com/codenameone/CodenameOne/wiki/).
+You can just [edit the wiki directly](https://www.codenameone.com/blog/wiki-parparvm-performance-actionevent-type.html), and your changes will reflect in the developers guide.
 Don't forget to edit the authors section and add some credit!

 The wiki uses the asciidoc format to generate HTML & PDF versions.
 There are plenty of guides on the internet to asciidoc but the syntax is pretty simple.
-Please try to maintin the convention for the guide as we automate many pieces in the guide generation and conversion.
+Please try to maintain the convention for the guide as we automate many pieces in the guide generation and conversion.

 ## Working with the Source